SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

+- [GoodDollar/GoodDAPP](https://github.com/GoodDollar/GoodDAPP) - GoodDollar.org Wallet is the simplest access point to Claim your daily G$.
+It Is based on web3 and React native web.
+- [ai/size-limit](https://github.com/ai/size-limit) - Calculate the real cost to run your JS app or lib to keep good performance.
+Show error in pull request if the cost exceeds the limit.
+- [clbrge/svelte-web3](https://github.com/clbrge/svelte-web3) - web3.js library integration as a Svelte store
+- [sveltetools/svelte-asyncable](https://github.com/sveltetools/svelte-asyncable) - Asyncable store for Svelte 3 which is store a value as promise.
 - [amark/gun](https://github.com/amark/gun) - An open source cybersecurity protocol for syncing decentralized graph data.
 - [dfahlander/Dexie.js](https://github.com/dfahlander/Dexie.js) - A Minimalistic Wrapper for IndexedDB
 - [a597873885/webfunny_monitor](https://github.com/a597873885/webfunny_monitor) - webfunny是一款轻量级的前端监控系统，webfunny也是一款前端性能监控系统，无埋点监控前端日志，实时分析前端健康状态。webfunny is a lightweight front-end monitoring system and webfunny is also a front-end performance monitoring system.
 It monitors front-end logs and analyzes front-end health status in real time.